statsmaths/cleanNLP/README.md

 ```

 A minimal working example of using **cleanNLP** consists of loading the
-package, setting up the NLP backend, initalizing the backend, and running
+package, setting up the NLP backend, initializing the backend, and running
 the function `cnlp_annotate`.
 Because our input is a text string we set
 `as_strings` to `TRUE` (the default is to assume that we are giving the
 function paths to where the input data sits on the local machine"):